On UMAP's true loss function: True target similarities

 As $\frac{(d_i + d_j)m}{2n}$ is very small for large datasets, the term $\mu_{ij} + \frac{(d_i+d_j)m}{2n}$ is dominated by $\mu_{ij}$.
 Hence, the reduced repulsion not only binarizes the high-dimensional similarities, it also puts higher weight on the positive than the zero target similarities.
 Therefore, we can expect that the positive target similarities are better approximated by the embedding similarities, than the zero ones.
-In Figure~\ref{fig:c_elegans_hists}, we show histograms of the various notions of similarity for the C. elegans dataset.
-We see in panel~\ref{subfig:c_elegans_hist_pos} that the low-dimensional similarities match the positive target similarities very well, as expected from the weighted BCE reading of the effective loss function~\eqref{eq:weighted_BCE}.
-Moreover, we see in panel~\ref{subfig:c_elegans_hist_no_inv_inv} how the binarization equalizes the positive target similarities for the original and the inverted high-dimensional similarities.
+Indeed, panel~\ref{subfig:c_elegans_hist_pos} shows that the low-dimensional similarities match the positive target similarities very well, as expected from the weighted BCE reading of the effective loss function~\eqref{eq:weighted_BCE}.